 Support, Maintenance, and Updates: Short Description

 Support, maintenance, and updates stage imply everything that the app goes through after it’s released, and people have started to use it.
 Even though QA engineers have worked hard during the development stage, some bugs will occur only after the launch of an app, and they should be fixed immediately.
 It can be problems with the app’s usage on the old device or a different OS.
+Problems with the operating systems appear quite often, but we focus on choosing such technologies that allow avoiding them.
+That’s why we mostly deliver Flutter application development services when it comes to cross-platform solutions.
 Those who provide hybrid mobile app development services usually take such details into account to plan their time at the discovery stage.
 As a client, you can plan your financial resources.

 Support, Maintenance, and Updates: Timeline